Frequently Asked Questions

 No children under 16 years old with the exception of newborns will be allowed to attend appointments with the patient.

 There will be no walk up scheduling in our phone departments until further notice.
 Patients will need to call to make appointments.
 Clinical staff can also schedule appointments for patients who need immediate follow-up appointments.

 Our goal is to minimize the number of people coming through the clinic at this time.
 We appreciate your patience and understanding as we continue to implement protocols to provide the highest level of care and safety.

 Yes!
-We are seeing our postpartum patients through our Telehealth platform and in the office if necessary.
-All patients can call 970-493-7442 ext 3951 or email firstname.lastname@example.org to speak directly with a lactation consultant to determine which appointment is best.
+We are seeing our prenatal and postpartum patients through our Telehealth platform and in the office if necessary.
+The Telehealth option for lactation allows for flexible and prompt appointment scheduling and is an excellent way to receive breastfeeding support.
+All patients can call 970-493-7442 ext 3951 or email email@example.com to speak directly with a lactation consultant to determine which appointment is best and schedule.

 No, The Women’s Clinic of Northern Colorado does not perform elective abortions.

 Of course.
 This class is included in many of the childbirth education classes.
 The specific dates and times for the separate classes are listed in the breastfeeding section.
 We also offer a weekly, free breastfeeding support group for all moms during postpartum.

 You should verify your benefits with your insurance directly.
 Please, call the number listed on the back of your card.